eldhothomas/Charter/README.md

 ### To Run on Command Prompt

 Start up using "gradlew bootRun".
+All environment variables are set in build.gradle.

 ### To Run in STS/Eclipse